RaghavpravinKS/soft-actuated-quadruped/README.md

-# quadraped
+# Soft Actuated Quadruped
-Code repo for quadraped project
+File repository for the project